Patriarchy: Patriarchy and feminism

 The extended presence of patriarchal structures has led to the establishment of feminist ideals over centuries (Brunell).
 Several prominent fronts led to and continue to push the development of feminism; including paid and unpaid labor and expectations of gender roles (Thompson).
 Men are traditionally viewed as the breadwinners in a patriarchal society, and women are seen as homemakers.
 Formal job occupations outside of the home, traditionally carried out by men in a patriarchal society, are paid labor.
 Any work done inside of the home without financial compensation, traditionally carried out by women in patriarchal societies, is unpaid labor.
-Until 1974, women were not allowed to have their bank accounts, which pushed the financial divide further and placed men in higher economic positions (Adam).
+Until 1974, women in the United States were not allowed to have their bank accounts, which pushed the financial divide further and placed men in higher economic positions (Adam).
 The uneven financial compensation between these levels of labor is one of the factors that pushed feminist ideals forward.

 The role of patriarchy in feminism

 With men being expected to bring home an income to support a family and the entire household, the strain of the increasing cost of living makes that ideal impractical.
 Because of this economic strain, many households rely on multiple incomes from both men and women.
-When women would traditionally be expected to stay home and provide childcare, they now have to seek it out elsewhere to provide for the family, which in turn drives up the cost of living further.
-With this reliance on further income and sourcing traditionally female childcare roles outside of the home, patriarchal norms start to become less relevant.
-This breakdown of traditional roles leads to the natural decrease of a gender-specific social structure.
+Despite the increase in 2-income households, the distribution of unpaid labor within the home remains unequal, with women performing more childcare, housework and invisible labor such as organization, planning, and caretaking of partners.
+A study of 23,088 mothers found that married and cohabitating mothers spent more time on housework and had less time for leisure and sleep than single mothers, suggesting that gendered expectations to perform the duties of a wife remain regardless of whether women also work outside the home.

 Feminist ideologies

 Feminism is not a direct opposition to patriarchy, it is a theory in response to patriarchy.
 Feminism focuses on the empowerment of women in society and the dismissal of traditional gender roles that are oppressive.
 Traditional female roles in the household are largely abandoned, and equal opportunity for women is the largest ideal that feminism stands with.
 Feminist theories believe that financial and social opportunities should be equally available for all.

 This social division of gender roles as caretakers and providers is broken down to better allow women to participate outside of caring for a home and children.
 Financial opportunity refers to employment pursuits, access to one's own finances, and wage equality for job positions that are available for both men and women.
-The wage gap issues and traditional roles as unpaid laborers for the family significantly drive the growth of feminism in modern social settings, which in turn shuts down patriarchal structures.